lqh929289158/MagWrist_Hardware/README.md

 SW-EK-TM4C1294XL-2.1.4.178.exe | Firmware development package setup
 uniflash_sl.4.1.1250.exe | Uniflash setup(Maybe no use)

+## Overview

+We use an embedded board to read data from magnetometer and motion-sensor chip by I2C protocol.

+If you are not familiar with I2C, we strongly recommend you to learn about it.

+Embedded board:__TI Cortex-M4 TM4C1294XL LaunchPad__

+Magnetometer: __HMC5983__

+Motion sensor: __MPU9250__

+10 I2C masters are used to drive 10 magnetometers.

+One of the 10 I2C masters is also used to drive the motion sensor, since the device addresses of motion-sensor and magenetometer are different, so there is no conflict.

 ## About TI Cortex-M4 Embedded Board

 ![Cortex-M4 TM4C1294XL](Figures/TM4C1294NCPDTI.png)